 This is undoubtedly the most exclusive way to visit the Vatican Museums: you can enter the Sistine Chapel before it opens to the general public and enjoy the art without too many tourists around, with an expert guide in a small group.

-Among all the premium tickets you can find for the Vatican, if you have to seriously consider any of them it is this early entrance with preferential access to the Sistine Chapel.
-Particularly, I like to enjoy some serenity and calm in museums and I am not lying if I say that in the Vatican Museums in general and the Sistine Chapel in particular I found it particularly difficult.
+Among all the Premium tickets you can find for the Vatican, if you have to seriously consider one it is this early entrance with preferential access to the Sistine Chapel.
+I particularly like to enjoy some serenity and calm in museums and I'm not lying if I say that in the Vatican Museums in general and the Sistine Chapel in particular I found it particularly difficult.